Parking fines

 Step 1.Bring your parking fine

-To pay in person, you will need to bring your parking fine (infringement notice), or know the licence plate number of the vehicle you are paying for.
+You will need your parking fine (infringement notice), or the vehicle licence plate number.

 Step 2.Visit either: